 Applications accepted for fall only.
-NYSED: 35958 HEGIS 5606 The major in Film and Media provides students with a solid foundation in digital filmmaking,

-The major in Film and Media provides students with a solid foundation in digital filmmaking, including screenwriting, cinematography, and editing, as well as a grounding in the history, theory, and criticism related to film and media.
-Curriculum below is for the entering class of Fall 2016.
+NYSED: 35958 HEGIS 5606 The major in Film and Media provides students with a solid foundation in digital filmmaking, including screenwriting cinematography and editing as well as a grounding in the history, theory including screenwriting, cinematography, and editing, as well as a grounding in the history, theory, and criticism related to film and media.
+Curriculum below is for the entering class of Fall 2017.